Ensuring efficient use of water by ourselves and our partners

-Notes on the data: The above data is from January 1-December 31st.
+Notes on the data:

 Some of the ways we have reduced our water usage include:

 As a member of the Responsible Business Alliance (RBA), Marvell is engaging with its suppliers on a wide range of ESG issues, including water.
-In agreeing to Marvell’s Supplier Code of Conduct, suppliers are required to comply with the RBA Code of Conduct, which states: “Participant shall implement a water management program that documents, characterizes, and monitors water sources, use and discharge; seeks opportunities to conserve water; and controls channels of contamination.
+In agreeing to Marvell’s Supplier Code of Conduct, suppliers are required to comply with the RBA Code of Conduct, which states: “Participants shall implement a water management program that documents, characterizes, and monitors water sources, use, and discharge; seeks opportunities to conserve water; and controls channels of contamination.
 All wastewater is to be characterized, monitored, controlled, and treated as required prior to discharge or disposal.
-Participant shall conduct routine monitoring of the performance of its wastewater treatment and containment systems to ensure optimal performance and regulatory compliance.”
+Participants shall conduct routine monitoring of the performance of its wastewater treatment and containment systems to ensure optimal performance and regulatory compliance.”
 We are actively exploring ways to strengthen supplier transparency and engagement on water.

 For more details on our water data and management, please see our CDP reports: